- Tip: Navigate with your left and right arrow keys1

 TLC - The Learning Channel«»

 What They Show

-Some of the younger folk out there in Internet Land may not realize this, but The Learning Channel was once about learning -- like, in the academic sense.
-Blocks like "Ready Set Learn" and "Cable in the Classroom" were early staples that pioneered the medium of television's potential as a teaching aid.
+Some of the younger folk out there in Internet Land may not realize this, but The Learning Channel was once about learning – like, in the academic sense.
+Blocks such as "Ready Set Learn" and "Cable in the Classroom" were early staples that pioneered the medium of television's potential as a teaching aid.

 In 2006, they finally dropped their revisionist "Life Unscripted" tagline and (to make reality TV sound cool) replaced it with "Live and Learn," still desperately implying that a) the "L" in TLC stands for "Life" and b) that the channel has anything at all to teach you.

 And then get Luvs?l< << PREV 1 of 7 NEXT >>